DM4DS/OpenLight/README.md

 OpenLight is an OpenSource alternative to the copyrighted UniLight.
 So feel free to mod / share / whatever you like.

+#update 05.02.2026

+Uploaded a schematic - not proud of it but better than nothing.
+Pay attention, if you use a different Arduino, that your PINs must maybe adapted.
+I am almost sure that not all Arduinos Pin 9 is a PWM pin.
+Maybe it is, check that!
+Also with the Output bin.
+If you Arduino has more then 1 Output Pin with the same number, just try the other one.
+Nothing should happen if you connect it to the wrong one.
+Test it wih a normal LED before you flashbang a 200W LED...

+Hope you enjoy the project as I do and feel free to use it for whatever you wanna control on your RC Car / Plane / Boat / submarine / UFO .....

 #update 17.05.2024:

 Uploaded a new INO especially for WS2812 LED strips/Plates with super easy to configure large number LED strips/plates.